headaches and MCAS

 Companion Recordings

-The companion audio recordings of chants, guided meditations, and sound healing demonstrations that accompany Sacred Self-Healing: Finding Peace Through Forgiveness are available to download for free here
+The companion audio recordings of chants, guided meditations, and sound healing demonstrations that accompany the Sacred Self-Healing Method are available for free on my YouTube channel here

 What do you think?